Application Of Derivatives In Real Life

 Now, rather than motivate them in some subject, you can teach them to self-motivate.
 To learn to nurture one’s own interests in something.
 This is like increasing K’’.
 So now K’’’ is constant (their ability to self-motivate), K’’ is increasing at a constant speed, K’ is increasing like a parabola, and K is increasing like a degree three curve, something like x^3.

-The best way to teach start with giving them some knowledge, then motivate them little bit, and then teach them to self-motivate.
+The best way to teach starts with giving them some knowledge, then motivating them a little bit and then teaching them to self-motivate.
 Why?
-Compare x, x^2, x^3 and so forth.
+Compare x, x^2, x^3, and so forth.
 Starting at the origin, the function x grows the fastest.
-Then other gradually catch up, and eventually x^3 will become the fastest.
-So at the early stage of teaching, simple give them some knowledge is the best approach.
+Then others gradually catch up, and eventually, x^3 will become the fastest.
+So at the early stage of teaching, simply giving them some knowledge is the best approach.

 Then gradually, we should shift our teaching focus from providing knowledge to providing interests.
-And once some interests is established, we should eventually teach them to self-motivate.
+And once some interests are established, we should eventually teach them to self-motivate.

 At last, derivatives are constantly used in everyday life to help measure how much something is changing.
-They are used by government in population censuses , various types of sciences and various other areas.
+They are used by the government in population censuses, various types of sciences, and various other areas.
 Knowing how to use derivatives, when to use them and how to apply them in everyday life can be a crucial part of any profession, so learning early is always a good thing.